sqrhussain/structure-in-gnn/README.md

 Dependencies: to be added

 ### Datasets
-Run `python -m src.data.dataset_handle`.
+First, run `python -m src.data.dataset_handle` to download and transform the datasets.
 This works for Cora, Citeseer, WebKB and Pubmed without hassle.
 Needs some tweaks to work on other datasets (to be fixed/explained).

 ### Generating synthetic graphs from the original ones
 #### Configuration model